Perhaps our generation’s greatest failing is how lazy we are.

 - Tactics are not enough.
 Most of us have crippling barriers and invisible scripts that “screen” out even the most sophisticated tactics.
 (For example, I could give you the best tips on earning more ever created, but if you don’t believe you deserve money, nothing matters — you will not even process the tips.)

-I can get into more of this later, but today, I wanted to share an extremely insightful comment I ran across about being lazy.
+I can get into more of this later, but first, I wanted to share an extremely insightful comment I ran across about being lazy.

 How to stop being lazy: one Redditor’s answer